 I have tried to conquer this

 addiction habit many times.
-I’ve read ‘how to organize yourself-style books ad nauseum.
+I’ve read ‘how to organize yourself books ad nauseum.
 The only piece of advice that has stuck in my head is “handle each paper only once.”
 Only once?!
 Come on now, I’m a writer.
 I write the first draft on the computer, but I edit on paper.
-Not only that, my manuscript pages go through multiple revisions, meaning multiple print outs.
-And since the manuscript is first priority, all those bills and receipts and lists that are in that pile get shuffled multiple times.
+Not only that, my manuscript pages go through multiple revisions, meaning multiple printouts.
+And since the manuscript is my first priority, all those bills and receipts, and lists that are in that pile get shuffled multiple times.

-I decided to address my problem.
-I spent a good portion of Sunday going through papers, trying to reduce the avalanche to a foot hill.
-I did a pretty good job of it.
+I spent a good portion of Sunday going through papers.
+The avalanche reduced to a foothill so I think I did a pretty good job of it.
 But I

 know fear that that in three or four weeks I’ll have more stacks of paper.

 I won’t allow myself to get to the unhealthy proportions that we see on TV, but I need to nip this in the bud.
 I am confessing to you, part of my twelve-step self-assigned program to overcome my hoarding of paper.
 And I feel so much better now that I’ve gone public.
 I’m sure I’ll be able to overcome this.

 Tell me I’m not alone.
+It’s confession time.
 What hoarding gene do you have?